War criminals in Canada: Deschênes Commission

-In 1994 it was announced that Canada would no longer be prosecuting Nazi war criminals.
+In 1994 Canada said it would no longer prosecute Nazi war criminals.
 In 1995, Australian Konrad Kalejs was allowed to leave Canada.
 Bernie Farber commented on the rescheduling of Kalejs' deportation hearing: "Granting him this delay without incarcerating him is tantamount to letting him escape."
-No effort was ever made to identify or bring to justice any individuals in Canada who served in the Soviet-era NKVD, SMERSH or KGB, even when they were publicly identified as such.

 Crimes Against Humanity and War Crimes Act

 In 2000, the Crimes Against Humanity and War Crimes Act passed as a statute of the Parliament of Canada, which implements Canada's obligations under the Rome Statute of the International Criminal Court.

-In the years following the 2000 legislation, the lack of any compelling evidence about Nazi war criminals in Canda may have signalled to other potential war criminals from more recent arenas of conflict that Canada was a safe haven, resulting in at least one KGB veteran attempting to settle here, and likely others.
+In the years following the 2000 legislation, the lack of any compelling evidence about Nazi war criminals in Canada may have signalled to other potential war criminals from more recent arenas of conflict that Canada was a safe haven.
 However, in select cases where a suspected war criminal lacked a supporting community, the likelihood of prosecution under the 2000 statute increased.
 In 2009, Désiré Munyaneza was found living in Toronto, Ontario, Canada.
 He was the first man to be arrested and convicted in Canada on charges of war crimes and crimes against humanity for his role in the 1994 Rwandan genocide.
 In 2011, Illandaridevage Kulatunga who was wanted for suspected war crimes in Sri Lanka was able to leave Canada.
 Manuel De La Torre Herrera, a former Peruvian police officer who stayed in Canada for two years, was apprehended and deported.

 Simon Wiesenthal Centre

 The Simon Wiesenthal Centre, an independent organization which has frequently brought suspected Nazi war criminals to trial, has faulted the Government of Canada's efforts to investigate and prosecute Nazi war criminals.
-A recent center publication claims that approximately 2,000 Nazi war criminals obtained Canadian citizenship by providing false information.
+A 2012 center publication claimed that approximately 2,000 Nazi war criminals obtained Canadian citizenship by providing false information.
 However, other sources have published different estimates.
 The actual number of surviving war criminals is difficult to determine.
-Some allege this is in part due to collusion between Canadian and United States authorities.